deekshacheruku/CollaborativeJobPortal/README.md

-# CollaborativeJobPortal
+# Collaborative Job Portal

-This is a simple Java Console Project where the user can create an account as a HR or Applicant.
-After Registration, he will be prompted to re-login again.
-Then he will be displayed options based on the designation.
+<b> A simple Java Console Project where the user can have an account of a HR or a Applicant. </b>

+After Registration, the user should re-login again followed which, respective options are displayed based on the designation.

-Hr can create a Job Post, Edit aa Job Post, Delete Job Post, View Job Post.
+Hr can create a Job Post, Edit a Job Post, Delete Job Post, View Job Post.

 Applicant can check all posts and can apply to the one which he wants.
 He can share the Job Post as well as comment on the post.

-The Execution starts from Main_Method.java in Controller package under src folder.
+To Start the Registration Process, Kindly exceute Main_Method.java in Controller package under src folder.